I’m Zenobia, most people call me Zena, a qualified, registered therapist.

 I have worked in a wide range of complex and challenging settings:

-Person-Centred Experiential Counselling for Depression, NICE and NHS Approved Training- Working with adults living with persistent low mood and emotional numbness.
+Person-Centred Experiential Counselling for Depression (NICE- and NHS-approved) Ongoing training in therapeutic work with adults experiencing persistent low mood and emotional numbness.

 Diploma in Therapeutic Counselling (Integrative)